Rojava–Islamist conflict: December Kurdish offensive

-2014
+2014: Offensives and counter-offensives

 January–February Islamist offensive and Kurdish counter-offensive

 On 24 January, jihadist forces attacked the YPG-held town of Manajeer in the Al-Hasakah Governorate.
 However, after four days of fighting, their attack was repelled.
 Twenty-three Islamist and three Kurdish fighters were killed.
 During the fighting, the YPG also captured at least one tank from the jihadists.

 On 1 February, it was reported that the YPG launched an offensive against IS bases in Tell Abyad.

 On 3 February, the YPG claimed to have killed 8 IS fighters, including a commander, during clashes in Girê Spî.

 On 15 February, the YPG (supported by the Shammar tribe) launched an offensive against IS in the Tell Hamis area.
 Two days later, the YPG claimed to have killed "many" IS fighters and captured 30 of them, in addition to capturing five military vehicles and a large amount of weaponry during the operation.

 On 23 February, a predawn raid by the YPG captured Tell Brak, which lies in a strategic position between Al-Hasakah and Qamishli.

 On 26 February, the YPG announced it had halted all its military operations in the Kurdish-controlled regions but warned its enemies that it would respond to every hostile action on Kurdish soil.
 The next day, IS launched an attack on Til Merûf which was eventually repelled by the YPG.
 According to the YPG, 16 IS fighters were killed in the clashes.